Shopping & Sourcing Guide · Updated June 2026

 , r/Flipping, bin store tactics thread

-Both communities are active daily sourcing resources. r/GoodwillBins is the best place to verify current regional pricing and haul values before a trip. r/Flipping covers both formats and has extensive threads on platform-specific selling strategies for items sourced at each.
+Both subreddits function as daily sourcing resources: r/GoodwillBins is the better source for current regional pricing and haul values, while r/Flipping covers both formats and runs deep threads on platform-specific selling strategy for whatever you source at each.

 Frequently Asked Questions